Pioneering an at-home rapid fever panel for mosquito-borne diseases.

 Bosch’s company, E25Bio, has developed a rapid, at-home fever panel that detects deadly mosquito-borne illnesses in minutes, not days.
 It is a simple, over-the-counter blood test that will help diagnose these diseases in time to receive potentially life-saving treatment.
 This test empowers the patient, giving them control of their healthcare and helping avoid arduous diagnosis processes.

 Take the typical detection process for dengue, chikungunya, and Zika, for example.
 After an initial hospital or clinic visit, the patient consults with a doctor, then has his or her blood drawn.
 A lab workup is performed and test results are assessed.
 It’s an exercise that takes days at the minimum, and in many instances, is measured in weeks.
 Such delays elevate the risk of patient fatality by 20%.
 The story is similar for mosquito-borne illnesses across the globe.

-The journey from the cities and forests of South America to The Engine brought Bosch, a Venezuelan native, through labs at Harvard, UMass Medical School, The Broad Institute, Mount Sinai School of Medicine, and MIT.
-It was at her latest appointment, in MIT’s Gehrke lab, that she produced the antibodies and designed the test that would eventually serve as the foundation for E25Bio.
+For Bosch, a Venezuelan native, the journey from the cities and forests of South America to The Engine brought her through labs at Harvard, UMass Medical School, The Broad Institute, Mount Sinai School of Medicine, and MIT.
+It was at her latest appointment, in MIT’s Gehrke lab, that she produced the antibodies and designed the technology that would eventually serve as the foundation for E25Bio.

-E25Bio is putting a specialized central medical testing facility on a single paper test strip.
-Such audacious consolidation subverts the disparity of access to life-changing medical knowledge.
-The company’s infectious disease response system will empower patients, healthcare workers, and public health officials to stem the spread of a potential epidemic, wherever it may strike.
+E25Bio is putting a specialized central medical testing facility within a single over-the-counter test.
+Such consolidation subverts the disparity of access to life-changing medical knowledge.
+And the company’s unique ability to quickly produce effective antibody pairs means that its test has the potential to help patients across the globe.
 Disease, after all, knows no borders.